Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Motion of domain wall under temperature gradient

 The functional $G$ is always positive when $k=\kappa_{\textrm{s}}/\kappa_{\textrm{n}}$ is smaller than $1$ because $\psi_0^2 (x) \leq \psi_0^2 (x_{\textrm{R}}) \leq 1$.
 Hence, Equation~\eqref{vvsqtransport} shows that $v$ and $q$ have different signs.
 In the limit of $x_{\rm R}/\xi\rightarrow \infty$ and $x_{\rm L}/\xi\rightarrow -\infty$, we have

 and

-In conclusion, the domain wall moves from the lower- to the higher-temperature region, not along but against the heat flow.
+In conclusion, the domain wall moves from the lower- to the higher-temperature region, not along the heat flow but against it.
 This result is consistent with the results obtained from the numerical calculation shown in Sec.~\ref{gradtnum}.
 We can thus regard Eq.~\eqref{vvsqtransport} as the theoretical basis for this phenomenon under conditions where the temperature gradient or heat flow is sufficiently small.